DeKalb rape suspect nabbed in Kentucky

 “She has nothing to gain from telling law enforcement about this event,” Carroll said in the affidavit.

-Carroll said the woman admitted she is very frightened of Carroll and what he or one of his family members may do to her in retaliation.
+Carroll said the woman admitted she is very frightened of Johnston and what he or one of his family members may do to her in retaliation.

 Carroll said Johnston was able to corroborate the woman’s story, although he gave different details when it came to who started the sexual acts.
 The woman has no past or current relationship with Johnston except possibly a business relationship of receiving a tattoo from him, Carroll said in the affidavit.